If you have a complaint about a product regulated by the U.S. Food and Drug Administration (FDA), the agency wants to hear about it.

 Reporting Problems Can Spur Action

-If a person reports an illness or injury that appears likely to be caused by an FDA-regulated product, FDA acts immediately.
+The FDA takes seriously reports of illnesses or injury that appear likely to have been caused by an FDA-regulated product.
+As few as one or two complaints can make a difference.
 Depending on the seriousness of the problem, an FDA investigator may visit the person who made the complaint, collect product samples, and initiate inspections.

-Complaints of a less serious nature, or those that appear to be isolated incidents, are monitored and the information is used during a future inspection of a company to help FDA identify problem areas in a production plant.
+Complaints of a less serious nature, or those that appear to be isolated incidents, are monitored and the information may be used during a future inspection of a company to help the FDA identify problem areas in a production plant.
 The complaints are also discussed with company management during these inspections.

 2. MedWatch Reporting

 Every MedWatch report is important and is recorded in an FDA database for review and comparison to similar previous reports.
-When added together, reports can signal a safety problem and lead to an FDA action to protect the public, says Marks.
-"Reporting can help you, a family member, or someone else avoid harm, serious illness, or even death."
+When added together, reports can signal a safety problem and lead to an FDA action to protect the public.
+Remember, reporting can help you, a family member, or someone else avoid harm, serious illness, or even death.

 How to Report to MedWatch

 Reporting to MedWatch is easy, confidential, and secure.
 You provide information about your experience on a MedWatch form.
-FDA encourages you to have your health care professional either complete the form for you or help you complete the form yourself.
-"Health care professionals have test results and other clinical information that will help us better evaluate the report," says Marks.
+The FDA encourages you to have your health care professional either complete the form for you or help you complete the form yourself.

 Reporting by health care professionals is voluntary.
 If they choose not to report, or if you'd rather file the report yourself, you may use one of these methods: